AZDOPS/AZDOPS/Docs/Help/Set-ADOPSPipelineRetentionSettings.md

 # Set-ADOPSPipelineRetentionSettings

 ## SYNOPSIS
-Set Pipeline Retention Settings scoped at a Project level.
+Set pipeline retention settings for a project.

 ## SYNTAX